-Rearranging your office or desk for the new year?
+Rearranging your home, office, or workspace for the new year?

-Offices contain many objects that may be heavy and require lifting such as boxes of paper, cases of water or computer equipment.
+If so, you can encounter many objects that may be heavy and require lifting such as boxes of paper, computer equipment, furniture, or storage containers.
 It is important to remember proper lifting techniques before moving such items.

 - Determine if the load needs more than one person to lift.
-Ask for assistance if needed or utilize a mobile cart/dolly if no one is available to assist. - Always use the elevator for heavy loads. - Take breaks if necessary. - Break the load down into multiple trips if needed and rest in between trips. - Lift with your legs, never your back.
+Ask for assistance if needed or utilize a mobile cart/dolly if no one is available to assist. - Take breaks if necessary. - Break the load down into multiple trips if needed and rest in between trips. - Lift with your legs, never your back.
 Keep your head up and your back straight, bending with your hips and knees. - Keep the load close to you and centered with the middle of your body as you walk. - Keep your eyes focused ahead of you as you carry the load to ensure your path is clear. - Allow your leg muscles to carry the load down to the ground, do not just drop it. - Ensure your fingers and toes are not in the way of releasing the load